MISP/misp-website/_posts/2020-10-08-Event-Reports.md

 ---

 # Event Report: A convenient mechanism to edit, visualize and share reports
-MISP is widely known as a powerful tool to gather, correlate and share information yet with the growing information sharing maturity of the community, more features have been introduces over the past few years to meet analyst skills and requirements.
+MISP is widely known as a powerful tool to gather, correlate and share information.
+As a response to the growing information-sharing maturity of the community, more features have been introduced over the past few years to meet analyst skills and requirements.

-MISP evolved to support a richer data structure allowing analysts and operators to describe and visualize complex scenarios.
+MISP has evolved to support a richer data structure allowing analysts and operators to describe and visualize complex scenarios.
 Data stored in MISP can be adjusted and linked in a comprehensive manner turning them into explorable graphs or timelines representing their activity or events.

-However, in the present threat intelligence scene, information is often explained and shared in the form of article and using MISP's raw text comments is far from ergonomic and appealing.
+However, in the current threat intelligence scene, information is often explained and shared in the form of article and using MISP's raw text comments is far from ergonomic and appealing.
 Consequently, a crucial piece of data structure was missing and had to be supported: Reports.

-This article present the latest introduced feature to manipulate and share reports in MISP as well as providing tips and tricks on how to use it as its best of capabilities.
+This article presents the most recently introduced feature to manipulate and share reports in MISP as well as provide tips and tricks on how to use it in the best possible way.

 ## New feature: *Event report*
-**Note**: In order to have a meaningful example, excerpts of the welivesecurity.com's article about [Winnti Group targeting universities in Hong Kong](https://www.welivesecurity.com/2020/01/31/winnti-group-targeting-universities-hong-kong/) have been encoded.
+**Note**: In order to have a meaningful example, excerpts of the article from welivesecurity.com about [Winnti Group targeting universities in Hong Kong](https://www.welivesecurity.com/2020/01/31/winnti-group-targeting-universities-hong-kong/) have been encoded.
-The full demo *event* along with the *event report* is available [here](/assets/images/misp/blog/event-reports/misp.event-report-demo.json)
+The full demo *event* along with the *event report* is available [here](/assets/images/misp/blog/event-reports/misp.event-report-demo.json).

 ### Basic operations: Creation, deletion and synchronization
 As the name *Event report* indicates, reports in MISP are contained inside an *event*.
 It is important to note that *events* can contain more than one report.